-- Avoid long monolithic blocks of content.
+- Avoid long, monolithic blocks of content.
 As we’ve discussed, the attention span of the average user is short.
 This means that if you don’t get to the point quickly, your user will never get to the point at all.
-Make sure that you use short, informative sentences and keep your paragraph lengths to no more than 4 to 6 sentences.
-Breaking up your text this way, makes it seem shorter and allows the user to take it in, in smaller portions.
-This keeps them engaged, on-site and moving forward.
+Make sure that you use short, informative sentences and keep your paragraph lengths to no more than four to six sentences.
+Breaking up your text this way makes it seem shorter and allows the user to absorb it in smaller portions.
+This keeps them engaged, on site, and moving forward.

 - Use structured text elements.
-In reading this content, you’ll notice that a lot of the information, such as the current section, is in bullet point format.
+In reading this content, you’ll notice that much of the information, such as the current section you’re reading, is in bullet point format.
 There is a reason for this.
 Lists and bullet points are another way to break up information for ease of use.
 The easier that you make it for a user to take in what you have to say, the better their UX will be.

-- Using HTTPS – HTTP stands for hypertext transfer protocol.
+- Using HTTPS.
+HTTP stands for hypertext transfer protocol.
 It’s used to allow two systems to transfer information, most commonly from a server to a web browser.
 The problem with HTTP is that it isn’t secure.
 Anyone with the right knowledge or tools can intercept any of the information being transferred.
 HTTPS adds the word “secure” to the formula.
-Using an SSL certificate, a HTTPS site protects the information making any information transfer safer.
+Using an SSL certificate, a HTTPS site protects the information, making any information transfer safer.
 This obviously means a lot to your users.
-It also means a lot to Google who gives a boost in search rankings to sites that use HTTPS.
+It also means a lot to Google, which gives a boost in search rankings to sites that use HTTPS.
 In fact, upwards of 70% of the sites on the first page of any Google search are using HTTPS.
 HTTPS is good for your UX and your rankings.
 If you’re not using it, you should be.

-- Site Speed – Google loves good UX.
+- Increasing site speed.
+Google loves good UX.
 That’s why site speed and load time are a part of Google’s algorithm.
-Faster sites may get ranking boosts, slower sites get penalized for sure.
+Faster sites may get ranking boosts, while slower sites get penalized.
 It makes sense.
-With an average 8 second attention span, no user is going to patiently wait for your site to load.
+With an average 8-second attention span, no user will patiently wait for your site to load.
 It’s either there the instant they click or they’re gone.
-You can test your sites load speed using tools like GTmetrix, Pingdom or Google Developers Page Speed Insights.
+You can test your site’s load speed using tools like GTmetrix, Pingdom or Google Developers Page Speed Insights.